hmrc/pillar2-submission-frontend/README.md

 Front-end microservice for Pillar 2  project.
 Pillar 2 refers to the Global Minimum Tax being introduced by the Organisation for Economic Cooperation and Development (OECD).

-The Pillar 2 Tax will ensure that global Multinational Enterprises (MNEs) with a turnover of >€750m are subject to a minimum Effective Tax Rate of 15%, i.e. a top-up tax for Medium to Large MNEs.
+The Pillar 2 Top-up Taxes will ensure that global Multinational Enterprises (MNEs) with a turnover of >€750m are subject to a minimum Effective Tax Rate of 15%, i.e. a top-up tax for Medium to Large MNEs.

 ## Running the service